-No Repricing Underwater Stock Options or Stock Appreciation Rights Without Stockholder Approval - We do not permit underwater stock options or stock appreciation rights to be repriced without stockholder approval.
+No Repricing Underwater Stock Options or Stock Appreciation Rights Without Shareholder Approval - We do not permit underwater stock options or stock appreciation rights to be repriced without shareholder approval.

-No Pledging or Hedging Transactions or Short Sales Permitted - Our policies prohibit executives, including the NEOs, and directors from pledging or engaging in hedging or short sales with respect to the Company's Common Stock.
+No Hedging Transactions or Short Sales Permitted and Restrictions on Pledging - Our policies prohibit executives, including the NEOs, and directors from engaging in hedging or short sales and limit executives, including NEOs, and directors from pledging with respect to the Company's Common Stock.

-Summary of Key Compensation Decisions and Outcomes for 2013
+Summary of Key Compensation Decisions and Outcomes for 2014

-The key decisions the Committee made during 2013 are summarized below and discussed in greater detail in the remainder of this CD&A:
+The key decisions the Committee made for 2014 are summarized below and discussed in greater detail in the remainder of this CD&A: